-We will do this by By March 2018 we will What progress have we made (April 2017 - March deliver: 2018)?
-Mapping our customer lifecycle and lifetime engagement with Council services; Completing an ICT systems audit and consolidate systems to drive efficiencies; Developing and implementing a Customer Relationship Management (CRM) system containing business workflows and citizen profiles; Enabling online transactions and encouraging citizen self-service, to provide a choice in service delivery; Joining up offline and online citizen (customer) journeys; Building the 'MyMEA' citizen app and supporting enhanced citizen engagement; Developing an organisational information strategy, including business intelligence and analytics; Designing real-time 'dashboard' reporting; and Creating a digitally literate organisation with enhanced customer service skills DevelopaDigitalTransformationProjectInitiation Document.Digital transformation of 2Council business workflows:-Making an Enquiry-Making a ComplaintScopingofCouncil transactionstoidentifydigitisation opportunities onrelevant processes.Digitisation of 1 traditionalCouncil transaction processbased on Scoping Results.
+We will do this by By March 2018 we will deliver: 2018)?
+We will do this by Mapping our customer lifecycle and lifetime engagement with Council services; Completing an ICT systems audit and consolidate systems to drive efficiencies; Developing and implementing a Customer Relationship Management (CRM) system containing business workflows and citizen profiles; Enabling online transactions and encouraging citizen self-service, to provide a choice in service delivery; Joining up offline and online citizen (customer) journeys; Building the 'MyMEA' citizen app and supporting enhanced citizen engagement; Developing an organisational information strategy, including business intelligence and analytics; Designing real-time 'dashboard' reporting; and Creating a digitally literate organisation with enhanced customer service skills deliver:DevelopaDigitalTransformationProjectInitiation Document.Digital transformation of 2Council business workflows:-Making an Enquiry-Making a ComplaintScopingofCouncil transactionstoidentifydigitisation opportunities onrelevant processes.
+2018)?
 During the course of the year, it became evident that the nature of the project outcome required amendment.
-As a result the project outcome was amended on 22 nd January 2018 from 'Business Transformation Framework' to focus on the Digital Transformation element.
-A Digital Transformation Strategy was approved by Council on 9 th April 2018.
+As a result the project outcome was amended on 22nd January 2018 from 'Business Transformation Framework' to focus on the Digital Transformation element.
+A Digital Transformation Strategy was approved by Council on 9th April 2018.
 A list of projects to be delivered under this strategy has now been scoped.
 Completed for all general enquiries and complaints received by Council.
-Scoping of digital transformation and benchmarking with other organisations is ongoing within Council to inform future developments.
-The initial scoping process of Council transactions to identify digitisation opportunities is now completed.
-Design has been completed with respect to Waste
+Scoping of digital transformation is ongoing within Council to inform future developments.
+The initial scoping process of Council transactions to identify digitisation opportunities is now completed. enhanced customer service skills Digitisation of 1 traditional Council transaction process based on Scoping Results.
+Design has been completed with respect to Waste Services transactions being converted to enable digital purchase of items previously only available manually.
+Implementation of this process is due to be rolled out during 2018/19.

 How we will measure success Target Actual Increased customer satisfaction levels.
 Baseline to be established during 2017/18 survey planned for September 2018.
 Improved efficiency and effectiveness of Council- Work in progress - baselines have not delivered services which have been digitally established by March 2018 yet been established. transformed.
-Digital transformation of 2 Council business workflows 2 2 Digitisation of 1 traditional Council transaction process 1 In progress - See above regarding based on Scoping Results.
+Digital transformation of 2 Council business workflows 2 2 Digitisation of 1 traditional Council transaction process In progress - See above regarding based on Scoping Results.
 Waste Services transactions.